-The purpose of this Official Statement, which includes the cover page, inside cover pages, and attached appendices, is to set forth certain information concerning the issuance, sale, and delivery of the Cambrian School District 2024 General Obligation Refunding Bonds, (the "Bonds").
+The purpose of this Official Statement, which includes the cover page, inside cover pages, and attached appendices, is to set forth certain information concerning the issuance, sale, and delivery of the Cambrian School District (Santa Clara County, California) General Obligation Bonds, Election of 2020, Series 2024 (the "Bonds").
 All capitalized terms used in this Official Statement, unless noted otherwise, have the meanings set forth in the Paying Agent Agreement (as defined below).